10 Ways To Doom Your Wholesale Business

 10. Give up.

 If reading through this list makes you feel like packing it in, don’t.
-My point here isn’t “never screw up.”
+The secret to a thriving wholesale business isn’t “never screw up.”

 Do you think the big dogs have never made a mistake?
-Are the artists you look up to really blameless earth-angels who’ve never gone “Oh crap” and locked themselves in the bathroom with a packet of Nik Naks and a Spotify playlist of whale sounds?
+Are the artists you look up to really blameless earth-angels who’ve never gone “Oh crap” and locked themselves in a cupboard with a packet of Nik Naks and a playlist of whale sounds?

 You don’t have to be perfect to make a whole heap of money from wholesale.
 The goal is to learn from each failure.
 Keep showing up.
 Ask for help.
 Listen to people who’ve been there.
 That’s how success happens.